dawidchyrzynski/arduino-home-assistant/docsrc/source/documents/basics/mqtt-security.rst

 SSL connection
 --------------

-On ESP32/ESP8266 you can use ``WiFiClientSecure`` client to establish encrypted communication between your device and the Home Assistant.
+On ESP32/ESP8266 you can use ``WiFiClientSecure`` client to establish encrypted connection between your device and Home Assistant.
 Please take a look at :example:`this example <mqtt-with-ssl/mqtt-with-ssl.ino>`.